bistro-its-berkeley/BISTRO/README.md

   To add a configuration for a different scenario , follow the above steps and change the folder path to point to the required scenario in program arguments

+## Optimization Algorithm: Hyperband
+  **Hyperband**
+  Hyperband is a principled early-stoppping method that adaptively allocates a pre- defined resource, e.g., iterations, data samples or number of features, to randomly sampled configurations.
+In our model with BISTRO, hyperband is implemented based on TPE and is compatible with BEAM on Sioux Faux.
+The pre - defined resorce is the number of iteration in BEAM.
+  See HYPERBAND: BANDIT-BASED CONFIGURATION EVALUATION FOR HYPERPARAMETER OPTIMIZATION,https://openreview.net/pdf?id=ry18Ww5ee
+Automating Model Search for Large Scale Machine Learning,https://amplab.cs.berkeley.edu/wp-content/uploads/2015/07/163-sparks.pdf

+  **Use Hyperband with BISTRO**
+  There are three parameters to use with hyperband and you can set them in file: bayesian_optimization.py:
+  - budget-update: specifies the updating rule for number of iterations in BEAM.
+The default rule is iteration = iteration * 2
+  - MAX_EVALS: specifies the initial number of trials to evaluate.
+  - portion: dropout rate for trials.

 ## Contributing